nagmex210/nagmex210/README.md

 ### Hi there 👋
-- Barış yaycı
 - 🥶 freshman
-- 📖 Studying at a university
+- 📖 Studying at a bilkent
-- 🎓 Graduated from a high school
+- 🎓 Graduated from Dame de Sion

 <!--
 **nagmex210/nagmex210** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.